google/yggdrasil-decision-forests/documentation/learners.md

 -   **Type:** Real **Default:** 1 **Possible values:** min:0 max:1

 -   Ratio of the dataset (sampling without replacement) used to train individual trees for the random sampling method.
+If \"subsample\" is set and if
+    \"sampling_method\" is NOT set or set to \"NONE\", then \"sampling_method\" is implicitely set to \"RANDOM\".
+In other words, to enable random subsampling, you only need to set "\"subsample\".

 #### [uplift_min_examples_in_treatment](../yggdrasil_decision_forests/learner/decision_tree/decision_tree.proto?q=symbol:uplift_min_examples_in_treatment)